jowussler/docs/content/en/docs/Workstation/workstation.md

 Follow these steps to install Mendix Workstation:

 1. **Download the Installer**:
-   - Visit the official Mendix Workstation page and download the latest version of the installer.<span style="color:red;">[Currently available within the Workstation Management]]</span>
+   - Visit the official Mendix Workstation page and download the latest version of the installer.
+Currently available within the Workstation Management]

 2. **Run the Installer**:
    - Double-click the downloaded file and follow the on-screen instructions.
    - During installation or first use, ensure to grant network access or firewall permissions if prompted by the operating system
-   - Accept the license agreement.<span style="color:red;">[Do we have that at the moment?
-Stephane demoed it]</span>

-   The installer will automatically install the Workstation Agent in the Program Files directory and create a configuration folder in ProgramData.

 4. **Verify Installation**:
    - During installation, you can choose to run the Workstation Agent immediately after installation by selecting the "run after install" option.